Faculty & Staff

 MSW, Rutgers School of Social Work MBA, Rutgers Graduate School of Management

-Lamar led the agency through two nonprofit corporate mergers, multiple triennial reaccreditations by the Council of Accreditation (COA), the purchase and renovation of a 100 year old elementary school, the development of an interagency services collaboration funded by the United Way of Greater Mercer County, the creation of a development department, and the establishment of an endowment fund.
+Mr. Lamar led Family Guidance Center through two corporate mergers, multiple triennial reaccreditations by the Council of Accreditation (COA), the purchase and renovation of a 100 year old elementary school, the development of an interagency services collaboration funded by the United Way of Greater Mercer County, the creation of a development department, and the establishment of an endowment fund.
 He also led the organization through a strategic plan for cultural competence and bilingualism in Spanish and English.

-He began his professional social work career providing psychotherapy to individuals and families, and play therapy to children at counseling agencies in central New Jersey and Rhode Island.
-He provided mental health consultation to Mercer County Headstart, and he provided clinical and administrative supervision to clinical staff and field instruction to MSW social work students from Rutgers University, Boston College, and the University of Texas at Austin.
+Mr. Lamar began his professional social work career providing psychotherapy to individuals and families, and play therapy to children at counseling agencies in central New Jersey and Rhode Island.
+He provided mental health consultation to Headstart, and he provided clinical and administrative supervision to clinical staff and field instruction to MSW social work students from Rutgers University, Boston College, and the University of Texas at Austin.

-Since 2016, Lamar has served as a volunteer Race Buddy with the New York Road Runners’ “Run for the Future” program, running alongside new runners from New York City high schools, while they complete their first 5K races at the Percy Sutton Memorial Race in Harlem.
+Since 2016, Mr. Lamar has served as a volunteer Race Buddy with the New York Road Runners’ “Run for the Future” program, running alongside new runners from New York City high schools, while they compete in their first 5K races at the annual Percy Sutton Memorial Race in Harlem.

-He is a member of the National Association of Social Workers, the Council on Social Work Education, and the American Association of University Professors.
+He is a member of the National Association of Social Workers and the American Association of University Professors.